2007–08 Aberdeen F.C. season: Summer transfers

 Aberdeen had already announced that the contracts of Jamie Winter and David Donald were not to be renewed.
 Gary Dempsey rejected a new two-year deal to sign for Yeovil Town, and Dyron Daal left to join St Johnstone.

 Aberdeen had secured the signatures of defenders Lee Mair from Dundee United, and youngster Jonathan Kurrant, who would join after he had finished his A-Levels.
 Both agreed pre-contracts.
 Wolverhampton Wanderers' experienced defender Jackie McNamara and De Graafschap winger Jeffrey de Visscher both signed on free transfers.
 Former player Derek Young returned to the club on a free transfer after spells at Dunfermline and Partick Thistle.
 Sone Aluko was signed on loan from Birmingham City.

 On 8 June, it was reported that Aberdeen's first-choice goalkeeper Jamie Langfield had been demoted after falling out with manager Jimmy Calderwood.
 The fall-out was believed to have been related to Calderwood's decision to reject a £70,000 offer from Rangers.
 The club later confirmed that they had made Langfield available for transfer, with an asking price of £100,000.
 Langfield was recalled to the starting line-up for the UEFA Cup game against Dnipro at Pittodrie on 20 September.
 The day after Aberdeen's UEFA Cup victory over Copenhagen on 20 December, Langfield signed a new three-year contract with Aberdeen.

-On 27 June, club captain Russell Anderson moved to Premier Leagu side Sunderland, signing a 3-year contract with the club.
+On 27 June, club captain Russell Anderson moved to Premier League side Sunderland, signing a 3-year contract with the club.
 He donated his signing-on fee to the youth development scheme at Pittodrie.